cognesy/instructor-php/docs/usage.md

 $text = "His name is Jason and he is 28 years old.";

 // Step 3: Use Instructor to run LLM inference
-// NOTE: default OpenAI client is used, needs .env file with OPENAI_API_KEY
 $person = (new Instructor)->respond(
     messages: [['role' => 'user', 'content' => $text]],
     responseModel: Person::class,